seandunn/folderfriend/readme.markdown

 A proof of concept route planner for folding bike users.

+You can play with the [demo here](http://seandunn.github.io/folderfriend).

-Google Maps offers routing for cyclists and for public transport but doesn't offer routing for folding bike's such as [Bromptons](http://www.brompton.co.uk) which can be taken on public transport when it's quicker than cycling directly.
+Google Maps offers routing for cyclists and for public transport but doesn't offer routing for folding bike's such as [Bromptons](http://www.brompton.com) which can be taken on public transport when it's quicker than cycling directly.